brotkrueml/schema/Documentation/Developer/Api.rst

 interfaces :php:`\Brotkrueml\Schema\Core\Model\NodeIdentifierInterface` and
 :php:`\Brotkrueml\Schema\Core\Model\TypeInterface`.
-For convenience, a type model can also extend the abstract class :php:`\Brotkrueml\Schema\Core\Model\AbstractType` which implements every needed method.
+For convenience, a type model can also extend the abstract class :php:`\Brotkrueml\Schema\Core\Model\AbstractType` which implements every required method.

-One interface is availableto "mark" a type model class as a "special type".
+One interface is available to "mark" a type model class as a "special type".
 It does not require the implementation of additional methods:

 *  :php:`\Brotkrueml\Schema\Core\Model\WebPageTypeInterface` for a
    :ref:`web page type <webpage-types>`.

 These interfaces can be useful when you want to :ref:`extend the vocabulary <extending-vocabulary>`.

 .. uml::
    :caption: Inheritance of the type models (namespaces are omitted for better readability)